 1. Establishment and updating of international regulations on the use of radio-frequency spectrum and satellite orbits

 Radio Regulations (RR)

 The foundation of international frequency management is the Radio Regulations (RR), the binding international treaty that determines how the radio frequency spectrum is shared between different services, including space services.
-Covering fixed and mobile radio services, satellite systems, radio and TV broadcasting, radionavigation, meteorological monitoring, space research and Earth exploration, as well as amateur radio, the RR encompass over 2300 pages of texts and charts that prescribe how equipment and systems must operate to ensure peaceful cohabitation in today's increasingly crowded airwaves.
+Covering terrestrial fixed and mobile radio services, satellite-based services, sound and video broadcasting, radionavigation, meteorological tracking and forecasting, space research and Earth exploration, as well as amateur radio, the RR encompasses over 2300 pages of texts and charts that specify how equipment and systems must operate to ensure successful coexistence of services in today's increasingly crowded airwaves.

 World Radiocommunication Conferences (WRCs)

-ITU-R reviews and updates the RR through World Radiocommunication Conferences (WRCs), which meet every three to four years.
-The most recent conference, held in Sharm el-Sheikh, Egypt, from 28 October to 22 November 2019, welcomed 3900+ delegates representing 165 out of ITU's 193 Members States, along with representatives from among ITU's 600 private sector members and 150 international and regional organization members.
+ITU-R reviews and updates the RR through World Radiocommunication Conferences (WRCs), which meet every four years for a period of four weeks.
+WRC-19 was held in Sharm el-Sheikh, Egypt, and welcomed over 3'400 delegates, representing 163 out of ITU's 193 Members States, along with representatives from among ITU's 6 00+ private sector members and 150 international and regional organization members.

 The agenda of a WRC includes the review and update of the global technical, operational, and regulatory provisions that govern the use of the radio-frequency spectrum for terrestrial and satellite applications.
 In conducting its activities, the conference attempts to cast a proper balance:

 - between the need for worldwide harmonization (to benefit from economies of scale, connectivity, and interoperability) and the need for flexibility in spectrum allocations,